NYU SPS · May 2026 Prepared by Erin Callihan

 Total citations across all queries — May 2026

-Two near-free wins hide in this data: (1) The MS Integrated Marketing Analytics page already gets cited 5 times — a model for how SPS pages should be structured.
+Two near-free wins hide in this data: (1) The MS Integrated Marketing page already gets cited 5 times — a model for how SPS pages should be structured.
 (2) Within Wikipedia's editorial rules, neutrally-worded updates to flagship institutes, outcomes, and notable alumni rebalance how SPS is described in 6–12 months.
 Almost no school is doing this.

 Brand Sentiment